mrlegendre/Joint_savings_account/README.md

 # Joint_savings_account
 ![](/Images/20-5-challenge-image.png)

-Module 20 fintech homework.
-This assignment automates the creation of joint savings accounts on the Ethereum blockchain.
+This repository automates the creation of joint savings accounts on the Ethereum blockchain.
 A Solidity smart contract is created that accepts two user addresses.
 These addresses will be able to control a joint savings account.

 Instructions
 The steps for this homework are divided into the following sections: